phylum-dev/phylum-ci/docs/sync/gitlab_ci.md

 (e.g., `0.11.0-CLIv3.7.3`) is created for each release of the `phylum-ci` Python package and _should_ not change once published.

-However, to be certain that the image does not change...or be warned when it does because it won't be available anymore ...use the SHA256 digest of the tag.
+However, to be certain that the image does not change...or be warned when it does because it won't be available anymore...use the SHA256 digest of the tag.
 The digest can be found by looking at the `phylumio/phylum-ci` [tags on Docker Hub][docker_image] or with the command:

 ```sh